jackerbell/jackerbell.github.io/docs/_docs/10-layouts.md

 ### Table of contents

-Auto-generated table of contents list for your posts and pages can be enabled by adding `toc: true` to the YAML Front Matter.
+Auto-generated table of contents list for your posts and pages can be enabled by adding `toc: true
+author_profile: false` to the YAML Front Matter.

 ![table of contents example]({{ "/assets/images/mm-toc-helper-example.jpg" | relative_url }})